magnetilo/mbsdc_code/readme.txt

 —————————————————————————————————————————————————————
 This directory contains the MATLAB implementation for the paper:

-„Model-based Separation, Detection, and Classification of Eye Movements,“ F. Wadehn, T. Weber, D. J. Mack, T. Heldt, H.-A. Loeliger,
+F. Wadehn, T. Weber, D. J. Mack, T. Heldt and H. -A. Loeliger, "Model-Based Separation, Detection, and Classification of Eye Movements," in IEEE Transactions on Biomedical Engineering, vol. 67, no. 2, pp. 588-600, Feb.
+2020, https://doi.org/10.1109/TBME.2019.2918986

 When using the frame work, please cite:
-{ bibtex }
+@ARTICLE{8726166,
+  author={Wadehn, Federico and Weber, Thilo and Mack, David J. and Heldt, Thomas and Loeliger, Hans-Andrea}, journal={IEEE Transactions on Biomedical Engineering}, title={Model-Based Separation, Detection, and Classification of Eye Movements}, year={2020}, volume={67}, number={2}, pages={588-600}, doi={10.1109/TBME.2019.2918986}}

 —————————————————————————————————————————————————————
 HOWTO: